fedora-python/portingguide/source/tools.rst

 Some projects involve extension modules written in C/C++, or embed Python in a C/C++-based application.
 An easy way to find these is to search your codebase for ``PyObject``.
-For these, we have two piecs of advice:
+For these, we have two pieces of advice:

 *